About arc42

 Managed NoSQL storage for persistent data. |

 7.2.
-Infrastructure Level 2: Azure VM & Docker Network
+Infrastructure Level 2: Application Host & Docker Network

 7.2.1.
 Application Host (Ubuntu Linux on Azure)

-Inside the Azure Virtual Machine, all services are orchestrated via Docker Compose within a shared bridge network called monitor-net.
+Inside the application host, all services are orchestrated via Docker Compose within a shared bridge network called monitor-net.
 This allows internal communication and metrics scraping using container names as DNS.

 Execution Environments & Artifacts: